 Practice is held at the Village pool, 370 Village Commons Drive.
 Students may drive themselves to practice (with parent permission) from school or may ride the bus provided.
 All swimmers must provide their own transportation home.

 practice on early release days (12:30-2:30), and on certain school holidays

 - Travel to and from all away meets with the team.

-- If an athlete needs to ride home from the meet with their parents, the parents must submit a signed GHS Swim Transportation for Meets Permission Form at least 24 hours in advance to Coach Ginger.
+- If an athlete needs to ride home from the meet with their parents, send an email at least 24 hours in advance to Coach Ginger.

 - Under no circumstances will an athlete be released to ride with anyone other than their parents, or a person designated by their family.